secture/template-nestjs/docs/swagger.md

 # Swagger Documentation

-The Eleve API uses **Swagger** for interactive API documentation.
+The API uses **Swagger** for interactive API documentation.
 Below are the key configurations and guidelines for maintaining the Swagger documentation.

 ## Base Configuration